COVID-19 Complicates Response To Hurricane Laura, Spurs Fears Of New Outbreaks

 Evacuees were directed to intake centers in Austin, San Antonio and Dallas to receive instructions on where to shelter.
 Medical screenings were also conducted, including temperature checks and questions about symptoms.

-Hotel rooms began to fill up across Texas as early as Wednesday morning, the Texas Tribune reported.
+Hotel rooms began to fill up across Texas as early as Wednesday morning, The Texas Tribune reported.

 An intake center at the Circuit of the Americas racetrack in Austin began turning evacuees away at 5:30 a.m.
-Wednesday morning after filling 3,000 available rooms.
-By 10 a.m., officials said they reopened the racetrack as a rest area while people waited for rooms to become available.
+Wednesday after filling 3,000 available rooms.
+By 10 a.m., officials said they reopened the racetrack as a rest area, while people waited for rooms to become available.
 Some people waited up to eight hours in their cars, KVUE reported.

-The chief of the Texas Emergency Management Agency told reporters the issue resulted partly because some evacuees were going directly to hotels without first registering with officials at the racetrack.
-Austin later opened the city's convention center as a shelter, but could only house 135 people in the building — which can normally hold up to 3,200 — due to COVID-19.
+The chief of the Texas Division of Emergency Management told reporters the issue resulted partly because some evacuees were going directly to hotels without first registering with officials at the racetrack.
+Austin later opened the city's convention center as a shelter but could only house 135 people in the building — which can normally hold up to 3,200 — due to COVID-19.

 The issue of space ballooned as evacuees drove to registration areas in San Antonio and Dallas in search of shelter.